tnosaj/systems-challenge/README.md

 ### Notes
 - Initially I was using consul's dns endpoint to resolve the IP of the consul server.
-This worked well, however as I have dove into docker-compose i realized that there is local resolution within a docker-compose application scope.
+This worked well, however as I dove into docker-compose i realized that there is [local resolution](https://docs.docker.com/compose/networking/) within a docker-compose application scope.

 - I spent quite a bit of time trying to find out how to register multiple app servers in consul until I was pointed at